Sahyun's Home Page

 IMG_8306.jpeg IMG_8307.jpeg

-26. At the veteran’s memorial garden follow the road north to the Starin Park Water Tower (1889).
+26. At the veteran’s memorial garden follow the road north up the hill to the Starin Park Water Tower (1889).

 [Alternate path: continue along Starin Rd west to the corner of Starin and N Prairie St. (Item 28)]